-Do not hold the camera in the same posture for long periods of times.

-Even if the camera does not feel too hot, prolonged contact with the same body part may cause skin redness, blistering or low-temperature contact burns.
+Do not hold the camera in the same posture for long periods of times as this may cause low-temperature contact burns.
+Even if the camera does not feel too hot, prolonged contact with the same body part may cause skin redness or blistering.
 The use of a tripod is recommended for people with circulation problems or very sensitive skin, or when using the camera in very hot places.